-World War Orphans Day or World day of War Orphans is celebrated worldwide to make people aware of the plight of the children who became orphans due to the aftermath of World War II.
+World War Orphans Day or World Day of War Orphans is celebrated worldwide to make people aware of the plight of the children who became orphans in the aftermath of World War II.

 This day is a reminder of how civilians, especially children suffered during the war or any other calamity.
 People need to be aware of it and should spread awareness among other people.

 During World War II children and women faced many atrocities, they had to suffer because of hunger and became a neglected group.